-Construction contractor applicants can apply for licensure through the Florida Department of Business & Professional Regulation, Construction Industry Licensing Board.
+Construction contractor applicants can apply for licensure through the Florida Department of Business & Professional Regulation (DBPR), Construction Industry Licensing Board (the CILB).

 Florida has two levels of contractors, Division l and Division ll.
 Division l contractors include general contractors, building contractors, and residential contractors.
 Division ll are any other type of contractor.